heptarch/heptarch.github.io/drafts/demon.md

 *1873.* In a dream, Ellen returns to Trinity Quay.
 It is like childhood, but bathed in a gentle greyness, as if the light cannot quite touch the objects it falls upon.
+ Looking up, she finds a sky filled with unfamiliar constellations.
  A small wooden rowboat is moored where the Kirkland ferry usually departs, and Ellen hops in.
  Almost immediately and without effort, it begins to move, from Victoria dock towards the